puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 Editing a Forge Module
 -----

 Although many Forge modules are exact solutions that fit your site, many more are _almost_ what you need.
-Most users will edit many of their Forge modules.
+Typically, users will edit many of their Forge modules.

 ### Module Basics

-Modules are stored in `/etc/puppetlabs/puppet/modules`.
+By default, modules are stored in `/etc/puppetlabs/puppet/modules`.
 (This can be configured with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)

 Modules are directory trees.
 Their basic structure looks like this: